 ** ALERTS **

-Happy Thanksgiving from the North Georgia Health District!
-Our offices in Dalton and public health departments in Cherokee, Fannin, Gilmer, Murray, Pickens and Whitfield Counties will be closed today for Thanksgiving and tomorrow, Friday, November 28.
+North Georgia Health District offices in Dalton and public health departments and programs in Cherokee, Fannin, Gilmer, Murray, Pickens and Whitfield Counties will be closed for a state holiday on Monday, April 27.

 Health Check: Early and Periodic Screening, Diagnostic and Treatment (EPSDT)